Like us on Facebook @ Lincoln/SOTA II/Coulee Montessori. Follow us on Twitter @ cougarnationlax

 The Lincoln PTO always needs your support.
 Becoming a member is a great way to get involved with the Lincoln school community.
 For this organization to succeed, we will need your financial support.
 The PTO is instrumental in raising funds for a variety of building needs.
 The goal of the PTO this year is to continue to support Lincoln classrooms and co-curricular needs.

 The annual PTO membership is $10.
-You may join the PTO at the Open House on August 25 or by sending an envelope marked “PTO” to the Lincoln office along with your tax deductible donation of $10.
-Be sure to include your name and phone number on the envelope along with completing a .
-Membership checks should be made out to the Lincoln PTO.
+You may join the PTO by completing the form included in your summer mailing.
+Membership checks or donations should be made out to the Lincoln PTO.
 Any monetary donations are appreciated and will be used to support Lincoln classrooms, clubs, organizations, and/or activities.
-If you have any questions please contact PTO President Tamra Liebsch at 385-5508.
-PTO MEETING DATES
+If you have any questions please contact PTO President Patrick Lockley at firstname.lastname@example.org PTO Meeting Dates

 STUDENT MIXERS (DANCES)